-The liability for enhancement of family pension shall be fully recognised as per applicable accounting standards.

-- ii) The expenditure, if not fully charged to the Profit and Loss Account during the financial year 2021-22, be amortised over a period not exceeding five years beginning with the financial year ending March 31, 2022, subject to a minimum of 1/5th of the total amount involved being expensed every year. - be made in the 'Notes to Accounts' to the financial statements.
+- i) The liability for enhancement of family pension shall be fully recognised as per applicable accounting standards. - The expenditure, if not fully charged to the Profit and Loss Account during the financial year 2021-22, be amortised over a period not exceeding five years beginning with the financial year ending March 31, 2022, subject to a minimum of 1/5th of the total amount involved being expensed every year. - iii) Appropriate disclosure of the accounting policy followed in this regard shall be made in the 'Notes to Accounts' to the financial statements.
 Banks shall also disclose the amount of unamortised expenditure and the consequential net profit if the unamortised expenditure had been fully recognised in the Profit & Loss Account.